ni-c/photocake/README.md

         "Tags":"some,comma,separated,tags"
     }

-The URL **http://[photocake-url]/admin/publish** will import the files in this folder
+You can use [exiftool](http://owl.phy.queensu.ca/~phil/exiftool/) to view and edit the EXIF data of your images.
+To set the 'ImageDescription' with exiftool type:

+    exiftool -ImageDescription='{"Title":"foo","Description":"bar","Category":"foobar","Tags":"foo,bar"} [filename].jpg

 ## References

+Build upon the [CakePHP](http://cakephp.org/) PHP Framework.
 Inspired by the [pixelpost](http://www.pixelpost.org/) photoblog app and the [The World in 35mm](http://www.pixelpost.org/extend/templates/the-world-in-35mm/) template.

 ## License